zoltan914/pets-adoption-platform/README.md

 # Application Configuration
 SERVER_PORT=8080

-# (For USER, set with app.user.email parameter in the application.yml)
+# (For USER/adopter, set with app.bob.email parameter in the application.yml)
 BOB_EMAIL=<your-second-email-address-for-first-adopter>
+# (For USER/adopter, set with app.jane.email parameter in the application.yml)
 JANE_EMAIL=<your-third-email-address-for-second-adopter>
 ```